Alcohol detox & withdrawal

 What is an alcohol detox?

 Alcohol detox is a process of removing alcohol from your body.
-It involves quitting the consumption of alcohol where alcohol dependence has developed.
+It involves quitting the consumption of alcohol in individuals who have developed alcohol dependence.
 During this period, alcohol levels within the body are slowly diminished until a sober state is achieved.
 Once alcohol is no longer in the body or present in small amounts, chronic drinkers may experience withdrawal symptoms.

 Detoxing from an alcohol addiction requires professional treatment advice by medical professionals who support the process of withdrawal and recovery.
 An alcohol withdrawal is characterized by symptoms of heightened anxiety, nausea, trembling, vomiting, and hallucinations (Mayo Clinic, 2018).
 Detoxing from an alcohol addiction requires professional assistance to support the process of withdrawal and recovery.